-The amount of the payment per tree, $1,450, is based on actual tree planting costs as verified by the NYC Office of Management and Budget.
-A Refundable Deposit Alternative is available for applicants who wish to obtain their Certificate of Occupancy by committing to plant trees during the next approved planting season:
+The tree planting cost varies based on the borough.
+NYC Parks will plant these trees on site if possible, or off-site as necessary.
+A Refundable Deposit Alternative is available for applicants who wish to obtain their Certificate of Occupancy by committing to plant trees during the next approved planting season.

 Download the P-F1 Tree Fund Payment Application.

 Tree Fund Step-by-Step Instructions

 Step 1: Submit your P-F1 Tree Fund Payment Application

 Complete all the required fields of the P-F1 Tree Fund Payment Application and submit it by email to firstname.lastname@example.org.
 Please send your completed P-F1 Tree Fund [PDF] application along with a ST-1 form from the Department of Buildings (if applicable) to email@example.com.
 ST-1 forms are available on the NYC Buildings Plan/Work & Permits page.
 Please make sure your plan review has gone through the Building Plan Review process and been approved before submitting a tree fund application.

 Once the completed application has been received and processed, you will be issued an invoice within 10 business days via fax or mail.